12 Things You Should Never, Ever Buy Used

 Perfume and beauty products

 It may surprise you, but perfume actually has an expiration date.
 To avoid encountering nasty (and possibly even dangerous) past-peak perfume, it’s best to buy your scents new.
 The same goes for products like lotion and makeup.
 Anything like that, that goes directly on your face, is best bought without having been on someone else’s first.
-Check out some more things you never knew had an expiration date.
+These are the things you should absolutely never buy at garage sales.

 You may think you’re getting an awesome deal by purchasing jewelry at a tag sale or thrift shop.
 But, unless you’re well-versed in identifying jewelry value, you could actually be getting ripped off.
 Chances are, someone is trying to sell jewelry for far more money than they bought it for.
 As if that weren’t enough of a reason, some types of costume jewelry can even contain trace amounts of toxic substances or allergens like nickel and lead.